John McGovern (footballer, born 1949): Derby County

-Liverpool contesting a 1971-72 four-way league title fight lost 1–0 in their penultimate game to McGovern's 62nd-minute goal at Derby County.
+After a disappointing 1970–71 season, Liverpool contesting a 1971–72 four-way league title fight lost 1–0 in their penultimate game to McGovern's 62nd-minute goal at Derby County.
 Derby had now completed their fixtures with that win.
 On Monday 8 May 1972, Leeds' 2–1 loss at Wolverhampton Wanderers gave Liverpool their bite at the title.
 Needing to win the same evening if Leeds lost, Liverpool drew 0–0 at Arsenal with Shankly furious an 88th minute Toshack goal was disallowed.
 Derby stayed top. to win that 1971–72 First Division title.
 McGovern played in 40 matches in that league winning campaign scoring 3 goals.
 He was 22 when they lifted the title.
-In the 1972–73 European Cup McGovern scored in a 3–0 home win against Benfica.
+In the following 1972–73 season, during the European Cup McGovern scored in a 3–0 home win against Benfica.
 Derby were eliminated in the semi-finals in controversial circumstances to Juventus.

 Clough resigned on 15 October 1973 in his ongoing dispute with Derby Chairman Sam Longson leading to uproar among Derby fans.
 Longson appointed another crowd favourite as manager, Dave Mackay.
 The saga continued so MacKay decided to bring matters to a head.
 Mackay gave the players a piece of paper stating those who wanted to play for him should sign it.
 McGovern was first to sign and when challenged by other players he said "I want to play football.
 I'm not interested in politics."
-Calm was restored and Derby finished third in the league behind Liverpool and Leeds.
+Calm was restored and Derby finished the 1973–74 season third in the league behind Liverpool and Leeds.